setsuodu/NetCoreServer/README.md

 # NetCoreServer
- a winform .net core server with MongoDB
+ a winform .net core server with MongoDB/MySQL